Tour the Fort

-Leaving the kitchen, you will go across to the Main House but in doing so, will pass through the area called the Dog Trot.
-Note the churn and other items there that were used in this area because there was usually a cool breeze blowing.
+Leaving the kitchen, you will go across to the Main House and will pass through the area called the Dog Trot.
+Note the churn and other items there that were used in this area because there was usually a cool breeze blowing through.

 The Main House

 The first floor was like our modern living room and includes: